membermatters/MemberMatters/frontend/README.md

 npm run icons:bg
 ```

+## Linter
+This project uses a combination of eslint and prettier to detect common errors and enforce common code style.

+You should set up a file watcher as explained below, but you can also manually lint the front end by running:
+`npm run lint`

 ## Contributing Guidelines
 This frontend project uses the Quasar framework for components and building/config.
 All source code
 can be found in the `src` folder.

 All code must pass the eslint rules.
 In fact, the dev server will throw an exception if your code
-does not pass the linter.
-It is recommended that you setup some sort of file watcher in your IDE
+generates an eslint error.
+It is recommended that you set up some sort of file watcher in your IDE
 that automatically runs `eslint --fix <changed_file>`.
 You should also set up your IDE to show
 you eslint errors or warnings (most can do this).